-- 1. To receive credit in a class, a student must be in attendance at least 85% of the days due. - 2.
-After a student has accumulated 12 days absence in a school year he/she must provide the school with a medical excuse for any more absences to be excused. - 3.
-A student being excused more than one hour during either half of a school day will be counted as absent for half day. - 4.
-In compliance with ORC-Section 3321.13, any student that accumulates 10 consecutive unexcused days or 15 days during a semester may be recommended for suspension of his/her temporary driver's permit or driver's license by the superintendent or his designee through notification to the registrar of motor vehicles for the state of Ohio. - 5.
-Any student who is 18 or over and is absent more than 15% of the time in a semester or for a full year class may be withdrawn and or expelled from school.
+- 1. To receive a passing grade in a class, a student must be in attendance at least 85% of the days due. - 2.
+After a student has accumulated 12 days of absence in a school year he/she must provide the school with a medical excuse for any more absences to be excused. - 3.
+A student being excused more than one hour during either half of a school day will be counted as absent for half day.

-Habitual Truant= a habitually truant student is "any child of compulsory school age who is absent without legitimate excuse for 30 or more consecutive school hours (5 days), 42 or more hours in one school month (7 days), or 72 or more hours in a school year (12 days)" according to Ohio Revised Code 2151.011.
+Habitual Truant= a child of compulsory school age who is absent without a legitimate excuse for 30 or more consecutive hours (five school days), 42 or more hours in one school month (seven school days), or 72 more hours in a school year (twelve days).